Sitecore/jss/docs/data/routes/docs/nextjs/getting-started/walkthrough-jsscreate/en.md

 ## Connect to Sitecore

-Pulling content in your JSS application from Sitecore  and using JSS in production, will require a Sitecore instance.
+Deploying your code-first artifacts and content to Sitecore, WYSIWYG editing, and use of JSS in production will require a Sitecore instance.

 Sitecore requires Windows, but the instance can be on a virtual machine or a remote server.